 Actions to be taken

-None identified.
+None

 Relevant information from outside CEPT

 European Union (date of proposal)

 Regional telecommunication organisations:

 APT (August 2015)

 APT Members support the use of modern electronic as communication methods without replacing “telegram”, “telex” or “fax” since telefax is still used in many administrations as the most reliable means of communication due to the fact that, in some instances, in particular in some developing countries, Internet may not be always available.
 Hence, they support Method D which proposes the amendments to Resolutions 907 (WRC-12) and 908 (WRC-12).
 In addition, effort to improve the integrity of the contact details is supported and encouraged